-Keep separate face-up discard piles for the Door and Treasure decks.
+Keep discards for the Door and Treasure decks in the matching "Discard" space on the gameboard.
 (The Seals are never discarded; see p.
 5.)
 You may not look through the discards unless you play a card that allows you to!

 When a deck runs out, reshuffle its discards.
-If a deck

-runs out and there are no discards, nobody can draw any of that kind of card!
+If a deck runs out and there are no discards, nobody can draw any of that kind of card!